Implantable Cardioverter Defibrillator (ICD) Insertion

 The staff will inject a local anesthesia into the skin at the insertion site.

-Once the anesthesia takes effect, the doctor will make a small cut (incision) at the
+Once the anesthesia takes effect, the healthcare provider will make a small cut (incision)

-The doctor will put a sheath (introducer) into a blood vessel, usually under the collarbone.
+The healthcare provider will put a sheath (introducer) into a blood vessel, usually

 It will be very important for you to remain still during the procedure.
 This is so